-Such training shall be competency-based and at least 16 hours in length, with at least 6 hour recertification refresher training occurring annually thereafter.
+Such training shall be competency-based and at least 16 hours in length, with a 6 hour refresher training occurring annually thereafter.
 The curriculum will teach a variety of methodologies that an individual may need to control in an emergency situation (i.e. if a student's behavior is escalating).
+Also, the curriculum will identify a variety of de-escalation strategies (i.e. Action responses - ask clarifying questions; Listening responses - body language, confirmation).
 Content of in-depth training.
 In-depth training in the proper administration of physical restraint shall include, but not be limited to:

-- (a) Appropriate procedures for preventing the use of physical restraint, including the deescalation of problematic behavior, relationship building and the use of alternatives to restraint; - (b) A description and identification of specific dangerous behaviors on the part of students that may lead to the use of physical restraint and methods for evaluating the risk of harm in individual situations in order to determine whether the use of restraint is warranted: - (c) The simulated experience of administering and receiving physical restraint, instruction regarding the effect(s) on the person restrained, including instruction on monitoring physical signs of distress and obtaining medical assistance; - (d) Instruction regarding documentation and reporting requirements and investigation of injuries and complaints; - (e) Demonstration by participants of proficiency in administering physical restraint; and, - (f) Instruction regarding the impact of physical restraint on the student and family, recognizing the act of restraint has impact, including but not limited to psychological, physiological, and social-emotional effects.
+(a) Appropriate procedures for preventing the use of physical restraint, including the deescalation of problematic behavior, relationship building and the use of alternatives to restraint;

+(b) A description and identification of specific dangerous behaviors on the part of students that may lead to the use of physical restraint and methods for evaluating the risk of harm in individual situations in order to determine whether the use of restraint is warranted;

+(c) The simulated experience of administering and receiving physical restraint, instruction regarding the effect(s) on the person restrained, including instruction on monitoring physical signs of distress and obtaining medical assistance;

+(d) Instruction regarding documentation and reporting requirements and investigation of injuries and complaints;

+(e) Demonstration by participants of proficiency in administering physical restraint; and,

+(f) Instruction regarding the impact of physical restraint on the student and family, recognizing the act of restraint has impact, including but not limited to psychological, physiological, and social-emotional effects.